IMAGE VIA @SALTANDSTRAW | INSTAGRAM

 With plant-based eats on the rise, dairy-free ice cream is more popular and easier to find than ever.
 The best part?
 We’ve got the low-down on where to get some of the best vegan scoops in Seattle.

 The names Autumn Martin and Kari Brunson might not ring a bell for everyone, but their past ventures certainly will (ever heard of Canlis, Theo Chocolate, Hot Cakes, or Juicebox Cafe?).
 Founded in 2016, Frankie & Jo’s set out to make delicious, plant-based ice cream made from pure, simple, natural ingredients, and they’ve done just that!
 With the milk and bases made in-house, they offer selections using organic cane sugar or dates as sweeteners.
-Be sure to check out their seasonal flavors at their shops in Capitol Hill, Ballard, and Alki — they release them on the first Wednesday of every month.
+Be sure to check out their seasonal flavors at their shops in Capitol Hill, Ballard, and University Village (opening in 2020) — they release them on the first Wednesday of every month.

 You heard it here first, folks: The Cookie Counter is Seattle’s OG vegan ice creamery.
 Opened in 2014, the scoop shop and bakery is a 100% vegan facility and also palm oil-free.
 In addition to plant-based baked goods, their locations in Greenwood and Capitol Hill offer year-around flavors (we love the lavender and coffee), as well as two rotating seasonal flavors.
 Fitt Tip: Gone gluten-free?
 Don’t worry, all of their ice cream and toppings are gluten-free, and they also offer gluten-free waffle cones made from brown rice.